 - The Colorado Springs Senior Center offers a variety of classes, noon meals, dances and numerous other activities for seniors (individuals 55 and over).

 - Older Americans Act (National Council on Aging's web site)

 - The National Council on Aging (NCOA) is a non-profit service and advocacy organization for improving the lives of older adults.
-This link to it's web site will take you to the text of the Older Americans Act along with the Act's funding, changes to the original Act, it's purpose, etc. The Older Americans Act provides federal funding for services that support the health and independence of seniors like meals, caregiver support, transportation and more.
+This link to its web site will take you to the text of the Older Americans Act along with the Act's funding, changes to the original Act, its purpose, etc. The Older Americans Act provides federal funding for services that support the health and independence of older adults, such as meals, caregiver support, transportation, and more.

 - Peak Vista Community Health Centers

 - Peak Vista Community Health Centers are non-profits dedicated to medical, dental and behavioral health services for people of all ages.
 They provide primary care services to low-income, uninsured and underinsured working families (as well as others with access barriers) within the Pikes Peak Region.

 - Pikes Peak Area Agency on Aging